barend-erasmus/connection-pool-performance-testing/README.md

 # Connection Pool Performance Testing

 We often, unconsciously, create a new socket connection for each HTTP Requests, Database Requests, TCP Requests and Cache Requests without knowing the consequences.
-Socket connections are considered an expensive operation as it requires a three-ways handshake, apart from the addtional CPU and memory, before any payload packets can be sent
+Socket connections are considered an expensive operation as it requires a three-ways handshake, apart from the additional CPU and memory, before any payload packets can be sent.

 This can be easily optimized by making use of the `Object Pool Design Pattern`.

-Here is a few implementations of the `Object Pool Design Pattern`
+Here is a few implementations of the `Object Pool Design Pattern`.

 * [CSharp](https://github.com/barend-erasmus/connection-pool-performance-testing/blob/master/src/examples/ObjectPool.cs)
 * [node.js](https://github.com/barend-erasmus/connection-pool-performance-testing/blob/master/src/examples/object-pool.ts)